Mental health in the workplace is crucial to the success of your business.

 Millennials and Gen Zers, along with LGBTQ+, Black, and Latinx employees, face unique mental health challenges.
 BIPOC communities have been forced to live in survival mode to endure systemic oppression.
 They have also had less access and ability to afford mental health services.
 These groups may be impacted disproportionately by stigma against discussing mental health at work as well as factors like discrimination and harassment.

 The most common mental illnesses in the U.S. are anxiety and depression, followed by post-traumatic stress disorder (PTSD), dual diagnosis (having more than one mental health disorder), and bipolar disorder.
 Additionally, burnout—a form of chronic workplace stress—has affected workers on a global scale.
-More than 32 percent of employees say they’ve experienced burnout over the past year, according to our survey.
+Burnout is one of the top 3 mental health issues affecting U.S. employees according to our survey.

 Despite mental illness being so widespread, more than half of those affected go without the care they need.